dvargas92495/generate-roam-site/README.md

   - It supports a few variables that can be interpolated:
     - `PAGE_NAME` - The name of the page
     - `PAGE_CONTENT` - The content of the page
+    - `REFERENCES` - An array of pages that reference the current page
   - The default template looks like

 ```html